chainflip-io/security/Polices.md

-# Bug Bounty

-# Bug Bounty Program Policy
+# Bug Bounty & Responsible Disclosure Program Policy

 Chainflip Labs is committed to ensuring the security and integrity of the Chainflip Protocol.
 To achieve this goal, we invite security researchers and ethical hackers to participate in our Bug Bounty Program.
 This program encourages responsible disclosure of security vulnerabilities and provides incentives for those who help us identify and address such issues.
 By participating in our Bug Bounty Program, you agree to the following terms and conditions: